 You might know how to speak Korean, but if you don’t know how to read the Korean Alphabet, you can learn it here in about 1 hour.

 Basic Greetings in Korean

-As you learn Korean, or language learning in general, how to greet someone is one of the first things that you’ll know.
-The Korean phrases below are essential in introducing yourself in Korean and teaching the basics of what you can use, whether it’s the standard or formal form or way to say them.
+As you learn Korean, how to greet someone is one of the first things that you’ll know, whether it’s from recognizing phrases in a Korean drama or as part of general language learning.
+The Korean phrases below are essential in introducing yourself in Korean and teaching the basics of what you can use, whether the standard or formal form or way to say them.

 “Hello” in Korean

 The most common way to greet someone you’ve met for the first time is by saying “hello.”
 Below is how you can say it in a standard way.